Arts Advocates awards $26,000 in scholarships

 Arts Advocates “was one of the earliest groups that recognized me as an artist,” he said in the news release.
 “I received so much good feedback and positive affirmations about my work, and those comments validated my decision to pursue a career in the arts.
 The organization’s early support and confidence in my talent were very important to me.”

-The Fine Arts Society of Sarasota, Inc. Arts Advocates was founded in 1969 as The Fine Arts Society of Sarasota Inc. and is a 501©(3) not-for-profit organization.
+The Fine Arts Society of Sarasota, Inc. Arts Advocates was founded in 1969 as The Fine Arts Society of Sarasota Inc. and is a 501(c)(3) not-for-profit organization.
 To learn more, visit artsadvocates.org.

 Post a comment as